-Developed as a means of contraception very early in this century, and popular (500,000 procedures per year in the USA) since the 1950’s, vasectomy is a dependable method of birth control for men who think they will never want any or any more children.
+Developed as a means of contraception very early in the early 20th century, and popular (500,000 procedures per year in the USA) since the 1950’s, vasectomy is a dependable method of birth control for men who think they will never want any or any more children.
 It is a simple 15 minute procedure performed in a doctor’s office or clinic with a local anesthetic.
 The objective is to prevent sperm from entering the semen, 95% of which is support fluid made by glands called the prostate and seminal vesicles, located in the pelvis behind and beneath the bladder.

 Sperm are made in the testes.
 From each testis, sperm move through a long curled-up tube behind the testis (the epididymis) wherein they become mature.
 From there, they swim up a foot-long tube (the vas) which guides them up to the channel (urethra) through which men urinate and ejaculate.
 Just before entering the urethra, the left and right vas tubes are enlarged, and it is here, behind the bladder, where many sperm are stored between ejaculations.
 The easiest place to access the vas tubes is just above the testes where the vas tubes are just beneath the thin scrotal skin, easy to feel and very mobile.

 During no-scalpel vasectomy (NSV), special instruments are used to perform the procedure through a single tiny access-opening on the front side of the scrotum.
 The 1/4-inch slit usually seals within hours, so no stitches are needed.
 Through this one opening, each vas (left & right) is divided about one inch above each testis, where it is just beneath the thin scrotal skin and very easy to access.
 A tiny section is lifted through the small opening, it is divided, one end is cauterized, and the divided ends are kept out of alignment, by closing the vas sheath between the 2 ends with a suture or tiny clip so the ends won’t grow back together (a technique called fascial interposition).